mohammadmansour200/lite-spleeter/README.md

 ## About
 This is a lightweight [Spleeter](https://github.com/deezer/spleeter) (a library that uses AI/ML to extract vocals from audio files) version that works with media files of any length, with very low and fixed RAM usage (around 1.5 GB RAM usage on my computer).

-## What changed?
-• Removed the train and evaluation command.

-• Made the package pre-built and limited to the 2stems separation flavor (Vocals / accompaniment separation) for simplicity.

-• Used tensorflow-cpu for a smaller package.

 ## Features
 • Progress indicator